 Patty Friend is the National Chair of Social Democrats USA.

-Jason Sibert is the Executive Director of the Peace Economy Project.
+Jason Sibert is the Executive Director of the Peace Economy Project in St. Louis.

 To my comrades who took the time to watch Kyke Kulinski and Crystal Ball’s recent interview with Marianne Williamson, what do you think about the rumor Crystsl alluded to, regarding an earlier opportunity for Ukraine and Russia to sit down at the negotiations table — an opportunity the West pushed off the table in favor of using this war to weaken Russia? https://youtu.be/ZVg92_s8QdA

 The war can end when Russia withdraws its troops from Ukraine, peace is fully within Putin’s power to achieve.
 Ukraine should not surrender any of its territory to Russia, nor should it accept the other aspects of Russia’s pretend peace deal, such as allowing Russia to decide its military and economic alliances.
 Russia’s idea of peace is a farce, Russia’s conditions for peace is for Ukraine to be a puppet state.
 No, drive out the fascist imperialists

 I don’t know anything about what the peace deal would have entailed because the negotiations never happened.